AbhilashAynipully/mental-math/README.md

 #### Solved Bugs

     - When the code was initially tested on PEP8 linter, errors were found due to length of certain line of codes.
 As there is a limit of 79 characters per line, these were restructured.
-    - Data on spreadsheet and question_session_handler were restructured in order to avoid exceeding the google API request quotas, this was leading to read request errors initially.
+    - Data on spreadsheet and question_session_handler function were restructured in order to avoid exceeding the google API request quotas, this was leading to read request errors initially.
-    - Data (Questions) on the spreadsheet had to reformatted for it to appear properly on the Heroku terminal as they had text content longer than 80 characters.
+    - Data (Questions) on the spreadsheet had to be reformatted for it to appear properly on the Heroku terminal as they had text content longer than 80 characters.

 #### Unsolved Bugs